 How Much Does It Cost to Get A Drone License?

 Drones pilots that plan to utilize their drone for business or other commercial purposes are required to obtain a Remote Pilot Certificate.
-Commercial drones fall under the guidelines of the Federal Aviation Association.
+Commercial drones fall under the guidelines of the Federal Aviation Administration or Transport Canada, depending on where you live

-How Much Does It Cost to Get A Drone License?
-All drone pilots operating a drone in a commercial or business capacity must apply for and be granted a Remote Pilot Certification from the Federal Aviation Association.
+All drone pilots operating a drone in a commercial or business capacity must apply for and be granted a Remote Pilot Certification from the Federal Aviation Administration or a Drone Pilot Certificate in Canada from Transport Canada

 Several requirements must be met before you are eligible to apply for certification.
 In this article, in addition to explaining the costs associated with obtaining a drone license, we will help you understand all steps necessary during the process.